Have you wondered what fees need to be paid for a mobile home purchase in Sarasota?

 If the home is vacant and the park approval has been completed then there would be no reason why the Buyer of the mobile home would not be able to move into their new home right after signing the purchase paperwork!

 If the Seller is looking to have an elongated closing, greater than the traditional 30 days, then this will need to be further negotiated during the sale of the home.
 We would caution all Sellers, however, that if this is the case you may want to reconsider putting your mobile home on the market to sell until you are within the 30-day window of being able to move out of the property.
-The reason for this is that since mobile home sales can move so quickly when they are located on leased land most Buyers do not want to wait an extended period of time to move in is enjoying their new Sarasota Florida lifestyle right away and they certainly may walk away from buying your home.
+The reason for this is that since mobile home sales can move so quickly when they are located on leased land most Buyers do not want to wait an extended period to move in is enjoy their new Sarasota Florida lifestyle right away and they certainly may walk away from buying your home.

 With a solid understanding of these additional fees needing to be paid, they will help both the Buyer and the Seller so that the purchase does not fall apart at the closing table due to a lack of funds.